 Futures and props are two of the other very popular bet types for the NFL.
 Futures let you take a long-term view on the entire season.
 You can do the same with some props, but many of the top bets in this category revolve around the individual games and player performances.
 Future and season-long prop odds come out in the offseason.

 The market will move in response to betting action, so you’ll want to shop around here as well to get the best prices.
-For example, The FanDuel app may have the Giants at one set of odds while DraftKings has a more favorable price point.
+For example, the BetRivers NY app may have the Giants at one set of odds while PointsBet NY app has a more favorable price point.
 The idea is to find the selections you want at the best possible odds.
 Some of the opportunities you’ll see include:

-Season-long props include player award winners – MVP, rookie of the year, etc. – and stat leaders – TDs, rushing yards, etc. These markets are also very popular, so shop around as the odds will move based on betting action.
+Season-long props include player award winners – MVP, rookie of the year, etc. – but NY sportsbooks cannot accept bets on these markets, per state law.
+However, New York bettors can wager on season-long stat leaders, such as TDs, rushing yards, etc. These markets are also very popular, so shop around as the odds will move based on betting action.
 A well-timed futures bet can deliver a solid return if all goes well, so you’ll want to find as much bang for the buck as possible.

 For the individual games, you can find the available markets by clicking through on the game listing.
 There are generally lots of different options for each game with props revolving around the game as a whole, team performance, and on the accomplishments of individual players.
 Here are some of the options you might see.